rawwash/ECE444-F2023-Lab5/README.md

 The code found in this repo is taken from the open source project: https://github.com/mjhea0/flaskr-tdd

+## Test Cases

+The test case written by Yousef were about Testing the sign up with an existing username. https://github.com/ECE444-2023Fall/project-1-web-application-design-group17-jigglies/blob/main/tests/app_test.py#L132-L150

 ## Pros and Cons of TDD

 Test-Driven Development (TDD) is a well-regarded software development practice with several advantages.
 Unit testing helps developers write better code, which results in a more reliable and less glitchy product.
 This practice is commonly used before developing actual code.
 Because developers are forced to consider the design and structure beforehand, this methodology encourages the creation of cleaner, more modular systems.
 Refactoring code without worrying about regressions is made confidently possible by a developed suite of tests.
 These unit tests can also function as documentation, showing how particular functionality ought to operate.
 TDD makes ensuring that modifications made by one developer don't unintentionally break another's code when numerous devs work together, which facilitates teamwork.
 Furthermore, it generates an instantaneous feedback loop that facilitates quick modifications and iterations.